86challenge/rules/rules.typ

           ],
         )
       ]
+      #aside[If your preferred exhaust is not listed here, you may inquire in \#regulations in the #discord.]

 + #heading[GT~Radial Street Class]
   _Allows moderate modification flexibility and balances competition between generations through Modification Points.
 Participants are eligible for GT~Radial Championship Cash Prizes and GT~Radial Tire Contingency._